AllwaysHyPe/graph-automation-infra/README.md

 - Inject Terraform input variables
 - Run ```terraform init```, ```plan```, and ```apply```
 - Upload the PowerShell runbook to the Automation Account

----

-### 7. Destroy the Terraform-managed infrastructure

-To tear down all Terraform-managed resources (while keeping the resource group intact for future use), use the `destroy.yml` workflow.

-#### Steps to Run It

-1. Go to the **Actions** tab in your GitHub repository
-2. Select **Destroy Graph Automation Infra**
-3. Click **Run workflow**

-This workflow will:
-- Authenticate to Azure using your GitHub Actions secrets
-- Run `terraform destroy -auto-approve`
-- Remove all Terraform-managed resources:
-  - Automation Account
-  - PowerShell Runbook
-  - Az.Accounts module (if installed by Terraform)

-The resource group will remain since it's managed outside Terraform via the `New-AzGraphAutomationServicePrincipal.ps1` script.

----

 ## Notes
 - The Automation Account uses a system-assigned managed identity